-Charter Communications Holdings, LLC is a holding company whose primary asset as of March 31, 2002 are equity interests in its cable operating subsidiaries.
-Charter Holdings is a subsidiary of Charter Communications Holding Company, LLC, which is a subsidiary of Charter Communications, Inc. We own and operate cable systems serving approximately 6.8 million customers at March 31, 2002.
-"We," "us" and "our" refer to Charter Holdings and its subsidiaries.
+Charter Communications, Inc. is a holding company whose primary asset as of March 31, 2002 is a 46.5% controlling common equity interest in Charter Communications Holding Company, LLC.
+We own and operate cable systems serving approximately 6.8 million customers at March 31, 2002.
+"We, "us" and "our" refer to Charter Communications, Inc. and its Subsidiaries.
 We currently offer a full range of traditional analog cable television services, along with an array of advanced services such as digital cable television, interactive video programming, cable modem high-speed Internet access and video-on-demand.